 Sewing to clothes is not for everyone, but it can be a great solution for smaller busted women.
 Just be sure to use a cheaper bra you don’t mind dedicating to one outfit!
 If you’re super crafty, you can even find tutorials for making whole dresses with a built-in bras.

-Taping and sewing may be easier for women with smaller chests since less support is needed, but might be a bit less effective for D cups and above.
+Taping and sewing may be easier for women with smaller chests since less support is needed, but might be a bit less effective for women who wear great push up bras for D, DD, and larger.
 Luckily, there are options for support and comfort so larger breasts can fully enjoy the cute styles of summer as well!

 Thick bands certainly provide more support, and they don’t have to stop at just 4 clasps!
 Look for bras that come down lower on your torso.
 You may even consider trying on a corset-style bra.
 Again, you want to ensure the bra fits snug while still providing enough space to move and breathe.